andiweli/hexflow-covers/README.md

 Since all cover images have to be named by the App ID of the game, I have named them "AppID.png".
 A listing with the associated game names is included.
 HEXFlow will search for suitable cover images and show them instead of the game icon (default).

+## Custom Backgrounds
+In addition you will also find some backgrounds suitable for HEXFlow.
+You have just to copy them over to "ux0:/data/HexFlow/" and rename the background you like to "background.png".
+That's it.

 **Note:**<br>
 At the moment most of the covers are EU-covers.
 You can file an issue for cover requests if you want.<br>
 A .PSD file for Adobe Photoshop is available now too, where you can create your own covers in 250x320!
 I always export them as 256 color .PNGs to save space.<br>